Three piece New York based noise and shoegaze band. Oliver Ackermann is also famous for his manufacturing of infamous guitar noise pedals.

 Years active: 2003 - present

-A Place to Bury Strangers are a New York-based noise rock band composed of Oliver Ackermann (guitar/vocals), Dion Lunadon (bass) and Jay Space (drums).
-The band plays a heavy, atmospheric wall of sound-influenced blend of psychedelic rock, shoegaze and space rock.
+A Place To Bury Strangers is a New York-based noise rock band composed of Oliver Ackermann (guitar/vocals), Dion Lunadon (bass guitar) and Robi Gonzalez (drums).
+The band plays a heavy, atmospheric wall of sound-influenced blend of psychedelic rock, post-punk, shoegaze and space rock.
 The band is commonly known by the initials APTBS.